 Women's Experiences of Menopause

 The SWC, in our thematic body of work on health last summer, uncovered a wealth of evidence from women like relating to the menopause.
-As a result, we have created a survey to further explore the issues raised, so that we can have as broad an understanding of women's experiences as possible.
+As a result, we created a survey to further explore the issues raised, so that we can have as broad an understanding of women's experiences as possible.

 The organisation held a conference on Saturday 2nd February, where attendees heard from women with direct experience of menopause and how this has impacted on their personal and working lives.
 Discussions allowed women to share experiences, as well as discuss priorities around what needs to be done for women to bring about meaningful change and equality.